The author is a guitarist and bassist with over 35 years of experience as a musician.

 And I feel like I’d have a solid chance of winning the debate at this point if it weren’t for that guy who did that experiment.

 Every now and then somebody brings up that guy who did a bunch of measured tests on a bunch of electric guitars and found that there was no difference in sound when it came to body size, shape, or wood.
 To me this borders on crazy talk, so what really went on here?

 I think that guy they usually mean was a LaTrobe University student who, back in 2012, did indeed conduct experiments with electric guitars to determine if there was any sound difference based on body style and wood.
 He used seven different guitars and loaded them each with the exact same pickups and strings.

 Using some fancy-schmancy academic research equipment he measured the frequencies of the notes produced.
 The result was that they were all pretty much identical.

-A quick sweep of YouTube reveals a few more enterprising individuals who have have done similar quasi-scientific experiments, and gotten similar results.
-To some people this proves without a shadow of a doubt that tonewoods don’t matter a whit when it comes to the sound of the guitar.
+A quick sweep of YouTube reveals a few more enterprising individuals who have done similar quasi-scientific experiments and gotten similar results.
+To some people, this proves without a shadow of a doubt that tonewoods don’t matter a whit when it comes to the sound of the guitar.
 There can now be no debate!

-Of course in reality it proves nothing, except that a few guys did some experiments and came up some interesting fodder for guitar message boards.
-If you are already on the “wood is just a marketing ploy” bandwagon this gives you some serious ammunition!
+Of course, in reality, it proves nothing, except that a few guys did some experiments and came up with some interesting fodder for guitar message boards.
+If you are already on the “wood is just a marketing ploy” bandwagon, this gives you some serious ammunition!